 When you live in Palos Verdes, you’re not only treated to an exclusive, peaceful, and lushly green neighborhood atmosphere — you’re close to a number of smaller sub-neighborhoods, which gives the area a depth and variety that keeps life interesting.
 It’s like having one friendly and welcoming neighborhood with lots of small villages throughout.
+As a Palos Verdes real estate agent, we are happy to share more insight into this vibrant community!

 Depending on which corner of Palos Verdes you live in, there are myriad architectural styles and neighborhood personalities to discover.
 There’s tranquil Lunada Bay and Margate, with their quiet country lanes showcasing Spanish, traditional, and modern homes.
 In Monte Malaga, in the hills above Malaga Cove and Lunada Bay, find Spanish and Italianate homes with signature red tile roofs.
 In Malaga Cove itself, there’s a sense of living in an Italian coastal village — the views of the coastline are spectacular, and there’s even an elaborate European-style fountain in the central plaza.